timyshark/academy-ng/README.md

 2. in parent app-routing.module.ts, add this line to the usersRoutes[] := {path:'users' , loadChildren: userModule, canActivate: [AuthGuard]} and     imports: [RouterModule.forChild(usersRoutes)], in the *NgModule
 3. in <module> i.e. users.module.ts, load all components and the module routing class ex.
 UsersRoutingModule in the imports section
 4. add the line {path:'users' , loadChildren: userModule}, as part of the app modules routes i.e. app-routing.module.ts
+5. See users-routing.module.ts for details, first path path: '', component: UserLayoutComponent,  //<-- Should point to the layout, must include <router-outlet></router-outlet> to be able to handle children
+6. first child { path: '', component: HomeComponent }, points to the home page of the module, Ideally, contents should be organized to reflect this relationship, for example, you can have headers in the layout page, and sub-titles in the home page or any other page in the module, that is, the layout page forms the parent of all other children pages, like wise , the app.component.html is the parent of all, typically you would include general look and feel, and let the modules handle the specifics such as the nav menus and so on.
+7. layout is cascaded throughout the levels, meaning layout of root, will be carried over to the sub-modules throughout the chain

 Make tiles inherited accross modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~